geocomPP/sdv/chapter.md

 GIS.

-First ensure that the necessary packages are installed and that R is in the correct working directory (see above).
+First ensure that the necessary packages are installed and that R is in the correct working directory.
 Then load the ggplot2 package used in this section.

 ~~~~ {.r}
 library(ggplot2)